-- 1.11 Violence, its after-effects and descriptions of violence, whether verbal or physical, must be appropriately limited in programmes broadcast before the watershed or when children are particularly likely to be listening and must also be justified by the context. - 1.12 Violence, whether verbal or physical, that is easily imitable by children in a manner that is harmful or dangerous: - must not be featured in programmes made primarily for children unless there is strong editorial justification; - must not be broadcast before the watershed or when children are particularly likely to be listening, unless there is editorial justification. - 1.13 Dangerous behaviour, or the portrayal of dangerous behaviour, that is likely to be easily imitable by children in a manner that is harmful: - must not be featured in programmes made primarily for children unless there is strong editorial justification; - must not be broadcast before the watershed, or when children are particularly likely to be listening, unless there is editorial justification.
+- Violence, its after-effects and descriptions of violence, whether verbal or physical, must be appropriately limited in programmes broadcast before the watershed (in the case of television) or when children are particularly likely to be listening (in the case of radio) and must also be justified by the context. - 1.12 Violence, whether verbal or physical, that is easily imitable by children in a manner that is harmful or dangerous: - must not be featured in programmes made primarily for children unless there is strong editorial justification; - must not be broadcast before the watershed (in the case of television) or when children are particularly likely to be listening (in the case of radio), unless there is editorial justification. - 1.13 Dangerous behaviour, or the portrayal of dangerous behaviour, that is likely to be easily imitable by children in a manner that is harmful: - must not be featured in programmes made primarily for children unless there is strong editorial justification; - must not be broadcast before the watershed (in the case of television) or when children are particularly likely to be listening (in the case of radio), unless there is editorial justification.